 Your First Period: What You Need To Know

 Have you just started your period?
 Or want to know what to expect?
-Your period is growing, it is nothing to worry about.
+Your period is part of growing up, it is nothing to worry about.

-When do I get my first period?
+- When do I get my first period?

-My period just started, what should I do?
+- My period just started, what should I do?

-How long does my period last?
+- How long does my period last?